-APS salary ranges for non-SES staff which correspond to the Commission's broadbanded classifications are shown in the enterprise agreement which is available on the Commission's website.
+APS salary ranges for non-SES staff which correspond to the Commission's broadbanded classifications are shown in the enterprise agreement which is available on the Commission's website

-Table A1.6 provides details of salary ranges at 30 June 2013.
+Table A1.6 provides details of salary ranges at 30 June 2014.

-The Commission's non-SES employees are covered by an enterprise agreement which has a nominal expiry date of 30 June 2014.
-The levels of remuneration and terms and conditions of employment of approximately 170 employees are covered by this agreement.
-Six individual flexibility agreements are in place
+The Commission's non-SES employees are covered by an enterprise agreement.
+The levels of remuneration and terms and conditions of employment of approximately 145 employees are covered by this agreement.
+Six individual flexibility agreements are in place, mainly addressing allowances and working hour arrangements.